 We are very proud of the behaviour of the children at our school.
 At George Tomlinson we recognise the outstanding behaviour and behaviour for learning of the children through the positive behaviour system called “Stay on Green”.

 Stay on Green is a very visual system, with child friendly resources which allow our children to easily see how they are doing in class.
 We believe that it is important to promote a positive message regarding behaviour management at all times- ‘Good to be Green’ is a means of promoting our high expectations of positive behaviour.
 If a child has had struggled during the day, they can start afresh the following day.
 Every day children start the day on Green and have the opportunity to make the right choices and be rewarded by moving up to Bronze, Silver and Gold cards.
-When children reach Gold they also receive a certificate.

 Our children often display behaviours where they go out of their way to be a good friend, welcoming or helpful and this is an additional opportunity to be rewarded for very good behaviour by being awarded a Silver Award or a Gold Award.